 Reddit is a popular social platform that allows users to share a wide variety of content.

-The site has public forums for just about every topic imaginable, from news to sports to entertainment.
+The site has public forums for almost every topic imaginable, from news to sports and entertainment.

 Reddit’s platform and user-friendliness have evolved over the years.